 One-piece art shows have been a somewhat regular occurrence within galleries for years.
 In a 2015 article by Andrew Russeth tilted “Solo Shows: The Curious Magic of One-Work Exhibitions” he seeks to examine some shows that have been made up with just one work.
 Some notable shows Russeth’s looked at included Richard Prince’s “Cowboy” exhibit at Gagosian, which featured a small metal sculpture of a boy dressed as a cowboy, and Benjamin Morgan-Cleveland at Eli Ping Frances Perkins which consisted of a large-scale couch that was cartoonish is in both colour and size, among others.

-When it comes to cultural institutions, there are often specific pieces a show may centre around because they are crowd pleasers.
+When it comes to cultural institutions, there are often specific pieces a show may center around because they are crowd pleasers.
 From Van Gogh’s “The Starry Night”, Monet’s “Water Lilies” series, to Vermeer’s “Girl With the Pearl Earring” and more, these are the kinds of works that are included in shows that survey an artist’s work because it is what they have become known for.
 However just to have one work on display and that be the entirety of the exhibition does not happen every day.

 “Basquiat One” has been curated in a similar fashion; but given the rareness of this piece, who Basquiat was, and the circumstances surrounding its first public exhibition only adds to its appeal.
 This work is symptomatic to the genius of the artist and showcases his capacity to create work that would defy mediums, complex topics, and continues to confound expectations even decades after his death.